jolicode/MediaBundle/doc/getting-started/installation.rst

         JoliCode\MediaBundle\JoliMediaBundle::class => ['all' => true],
     ];

-3. Install the `software dependencies <dependencies-and-tooling.rst>`_
+3. Install the `software dependencies <../getting-started/dependencies-and-tooling.rst>`_
 4. Configure the bundle according to your needs.
-You can find the configuration options `in the Configuration section <configuration.rst>`_ of the documentation.
+You can find the configuration options `in the Configuration section <../getting-started/configuration.rst>`_ of the documentation.

 Additionally, define the routes for the media library in your routing configuration: